English game release date Action, cast, trailer, football - Mash Viral

-Julian Fellowes, the inventor of Downton Abbey, will transform his hand into Netflix’s “The English Game” in 2020.
+Julian Fellowes, the inventor of Downton Abbey, will transform his hand into “The English Game” by Netflix in 2020.

 The drama series will explore the origins of sport and trace it back to Northern England in the mid-19th century.